mrblomblo/MoreThemes/README.md

 # MoreThemes
 <img width="1920" height="966" alt="MoreThemes" src="https://github.com/user-attachments/assets/af84972f-cc34-4d9a-873c-9dc7c9111b59" />

 This extension aims to add a variety of high-quality themes to SwarmUI.
 Currently, it adds a total of `12` themes, with `7` being dark-mode and `5` light-mode.
+Furthermore, it expands upon the existing Catppuccin themes, adding a fancy background image!

 Are you the creator of a color palette that I have ported to this extension, and you want me to remove it?
 Create an issue with the same GitHub account you used to publish said color palette to GitHub.
 I am usually pretty quick at reading issues, so it will likely not take long for it to be removed.